Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -WaitForCompletion
-Indicates that the cmdlet waits for completion.
+Specifies that the cmdlet should wait for completion of the operation before returning.

 ```yaml
 Type: SwitchParameter